What Are the Differences Between Strict Liability, Negligence, and Intentional Torts?

 A second category of actions to which strict liability applies is abnormally dangerous activities.
 Lawyers sometimes argue in court over what actions are abnormally dangerous, but a classic example is blasting activity.

 Finally, Oregon Revised Statutes section 609.329 holds a keeper of an exotic animal strictly liable for a variety of costs and injuries caused by the animal and/or its escape.
 So you may want to think twice before purchasing an exotic pet!

 We have discussed negligence in many different contexts in our different blog articles.
 After all, negligence is the most common form of tort action, which applies when a tortfeasor fails to act as a reasonable person would have acted under the same or similar circumstances.
 Again, the difference between an intentional tort and negligence comes down to whether someone had intent to harm.

 Negligence-based torts involve some of the following: medical malpractice; nursing home negligence; semi-truck and automobile negligence cases; premises liability cases; wrongful death; and a variety of other personal injury cases.
 When a wrongdoer’s negligence causes injury to a victim, the victim is entitled to recover damages for the harm caused.

 Call with Questions

 Tort law is designed to make society safer by holding wrongdoers accountable for their actions.
-At Nelson MacNeil Rayfield, we fight to obtain justice for our clients and to hold tortfeasors accountable.
+At Nelson MacNeil Rayfield, we have plenty of experience with strict liability torts, negligence, and intentional torts - and we fight to obtain justice for our clients and to hold tortfeasors accountable.
 If you’ve been injured by the acts of another, please call us with your questions.
 We will be happy to help.